 You’re on your way to a job interview.
 While you’re excited about a potential job, you need to prepare yourself.
 Remember that your potential employer is not the only one who will ask interview questions.
 You should have a list of your own questions.
-Not only will this prove you have done your research, it will protect your own interests as well.
-One of the concerns that should be at the top of your list is workplace safety, especially if you are pursuing a career in the industrial field where risk of injury can be higher.
+One of the concerns that should be at the top of your list is workplace safety.
 You need to know that your employer is going to make your safety a priority.

 Ask About OSHA Regulations in the Workplace